 - Following a reported coronavirus (COVID-19) case in a court or tribunal, impacted areas are closed immediately and deep-cleaning is performed.

-- advises they have coronavirus (COVID-19) or has been tested and awaiting results for coronavirus (COVID-19)
+- advises they have coronavirus (COVID-19) or has been tested for coronavirus (COVID-19) and is awaiting results

 - advises they currently have flu like symptoms